anindyasen/Hangman/README.md

 ## **TODO:**

 1. Modify makefile so that all object file and binary are present in bin.
-2. GAME OVER after 6 wrong guess
-3. Display graphics
+2. Display graphics
-4. Write apis for reading file for new words and store it in data structure
+3. Write apis for reading file for new words and store it in data structure
-5. Randomize function to selec the word randomly from the pool
+4. Randomize function to selec the word randomly from the pool